aiven/aiven-docs/docs/products/postgresql/concepts/upgrade-failover.md

 ### Replica server disconnection

-If the **replica** server disappears, Aiven\'s management platform uses a **60-second timeout** before marking the server as down and creating a new replica server.
+If the **replica** server disappears, Aiven's management platform uses a **60-second timeout** before marking the server as down and creating a new replica server.

 :::note
-Each Aiven for PostgreSQL® Business plan supports one replica server only, which is why the service\'s read replica endpoint `replica-SERVICE_NAME-PROJECT_NAME.aivencloud.com` remains unavailable and queries to this endpoint time-out until a new replica is available.
+Each Aiven for PostgreSQL® Business plan supports one replica server only, which is why the service's read replica endpoint `replica-SERVICE_NAME-PROJECT_NAME.aivencloud.com` remains unavailable and queries to this endpoint time-out until a new replica is available.
 :::

 :::tip
-For higher availability on a service\'s read replica endpoint, you can upgrade to a Premium plan with two standby servers used as read replicas.
+For higher availability on a service's read replica endpoint, you can upgrade to a Premium plan with two standby servers used as read replicas.
 :::